- Elgar original reference

 Chapter 6: Monarchies, hereditary and non-hereditary

-Gordon Tullock 1 Introduction Most people in the history of the human race have lived under hereditary monarchies.
+6 Monarchies, hereditary and non-hereditary Gordon Tullock 1 Introduction Most people in the history of the human race have lived under hereditary monarchies.
 It should be emphasized at the outset that hereditary monarchies are not regimes where the throne always passes from the beloved dying king to whichever of his children or near relatives is next in line under local law or custom.
 That does happen frequently, but it is also true that events like the Wars of the Roses happen too.
 We tend to exaggerate the difﬁculties of establishing a ﬁrm line of succession to the throne, probably because the English throne was the most contested one in Europe.
 Thus, Anglo-Saxon history has a good deal more in the way of violent overthrow than is found in the histories of most countries ruled by monarchs.
 Today there is one case – North Korea – in which a dictatorship has been made, at least for a time, hereditary.
 There was a period when the Somozas seemed to have a hereditary monarchy in Nicaragua, and it seems likely that the Trujillo family would have established one in the Dominican Republic had not the US government intervened by arranging not only to have the reigning dictator assassinated,1 but also by sending in the Navy to keep his family from perpetuating the regime.
 Note that such ceremonial ﬁgures as Elizabeth II are not really monarchs in the old-fashioned sense.
-The former European empires frequently maintained sort of semi-puppet kings along their borders, partly as a method of reducing...
+The former European empires frequently maintained sort of semi-puppet kings along their borders, partly...

 You are not authenticated to view the full text of this chapter or article.